Frequently Asked Questions: Summer for Undergraduates Program

 Are you looking for anything specific with regard to the resume and letters of recommendation?

-The resume is reviewed for a demonstrable interest in law, extracurricular activities, community service and leadership abilities.
+The resume is reviewed for a demonstrable interest in law, extracurricular activities, community service, and leadership abilities.
 Letters of recommendation are reviewed based on the capacity in which the recommender knows the applicant as well as the overall strength of the recommendation.
 Current or past faculty/teachers, program advisors, and mentors make great recommenders.
+Please be sure your recommender prepares your letter for this particular program; generic letters (used for scholarship or other unrelated applications) are not ideal.

 What should my personal statement include?